cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 The solutions for each level will be illustrated with numerous screenshots, so you won't need any other tools to just read along.
-However, if you'd like to have a better understanding of what's going and wish to follow along, you may want to familiarize yourself with a few things.
+However, if you'd like to have a better understanding of what's going on, you may want to familiarize yourself with a few things.

 1. The basics of HTML and PHP will be quite important.
 If you're familiar with another programming language you can probably follow along with any challenges that require PHP without too much trouble though.
 2. The browser dev tools.
-Specifically for Chrome/chromium browsers, though everything we do in this walkthrough should also be possible via the dev tools for other browsers like Firefox, Opera, etc. If you'd like an intro check out this [overview of the Chrome devtools](https://developer.chrome.com/docs/devtools/overview)
+Specifically for Chrome/chromium browsers, though everything we do in this walkthrough should also be possible via the dev tools for other browsers like Firefox, Opera, etc. If you'd like an introduction check out this [overview of the Chrome devtools](https://developer.chrome.com/docs/devtools/overview)
 3. Knowledge of HTTP will be essential for several levels and is somewhat of a prerequisite to effectively use the web proxies mentioned next.
 4. A web proxy.
 [Zed Attack Proxy (ZAP)](https://www.zaproxy.org) and PortSwigger's [Burp Suite](https://portswigger.net/burp/communitydownload) are the most popular ones.
-Either will suffice but I'll be demoing the solutions in this walkthrough with ZAP wherever a proxy is needed.
+Either will suffice, but I'll be demonstrating the solutions in this walkthrough with ZAP wherever a proxy is needed.

 That's it.
 Enjoy the walkthrough!